 Troubleshooting Some Issues with Visual Studio

-If you modify CSHTML / CS files, you'll need to rerun application with Ctrl+F5.
+However, if you modify CSHTML or CS files, you will need to rerun the application with Ctrl+F5.

 Additionally, you might notice a top blue progress bar on your site that appears to keep running as if it's still loading something.
 This behavior is due to the

 Browser Link feature in Visual Studio.
 To disable it, locate the button in the Visual Studio toolbar that resembles a refresh icon (next to the play icon with the browser name like Chrome), click the dropdown, and uncheck the "Enable Browser Link" option.